Kihumba/private-/D2/D2 Python/Curriculum/08. Performance and Optimization/README.md

 - [Blog - Ways to improve python performance](https://www.monitis.com/blog/7-ways-to-improve-your-python-performance/)
 - [Getting started with ElasticSearch-Python :: Part One](https://medium.com/the-andela-way/getting-started-with-elasticsearch-with-python-be8a5727c05f) - Written by Valerie Chemtai
 - [Getting started with ElasticSearch-Python :: Part Two](https://goo.gl/4eePpe) - Written by Valerie Chemtai
+- [The decorators they won't tell you about](https://goo.gl/6gvcvL) - Contributed by Bolaji Olajide